Bio3SS/Bio3SS.github.io/midterm1.md

 layout: page
 title: Midterm 1
 ---
+{% comment %}
 Midterm 1 will be held during class time on Tue 23 Feb.
 Information about coverage and format will be posted as available.
-{% comment %}
 {% endcomment %}

+Midterm 1 will be held strictly during class time on Tue 23 Feb (8:30-9:20).
+The midterm will cover Units 1, 2, and 3.

+There will be 25 MC questions, you should prepare a Mac-standard calculator.

+Preparation
+* Make sure you have your calculator ready, and that you have a quiet place to work with good internet
+* Prepare to spend an hour out of touch with the rest of the world (just as you would for a regular exam)
+* You may be asked to photograph or scan some of your answers.
+Be prepared.

 {% comment %}
+There will be no attempts at intrusive monitoring.
+There will however be an honor statement, and you should take it seriously.
 Please arrive promptly, with your Mac-standard calculator, a pencil for multiple-choice questions, and a pen for short-answer questions.
 Please wait _outside_ the classroom until we call you, so that we can set up the room.

-The midterm will cover Units 1, 2, X and and sections 1 and 2 over Unit 3.
 {% endcomment %}

 {% comment %}